Crowded House team up with Mac DeMarco for ‘Whatever You Want’, their first song in a decade | NME

 On Anzac Day of this year, Crowded House performed remotely as part of the Music From The Home Front benefit concert.

 Neil Finn and his sons, Liam and Elroy, have shared additional video performances throughout the coronavirus pandemic.
-Both sons are now permanent members of Crowded House, and both accompanied their father for iso covers of ‘Better Be Home Soon’ and ‘Distant Sun’.
+Both sons are now permanent members of Crowded House, and both accompanied their father for isolation covers of ‘Better Be Home Soon’ and ‘Distant Sun’.

 Additional members of the band joined in for remotely-recorded covers of the Crowded House hits ‘Fall At Your Feet’, ‘Don’t Dream It’s Over’ and ‘Something So Strong’ at different times this year.